UCSD-SUMS/public_html_17-18/business.md

 }
 </script>

-If you are interested in becoming a member, please fill out the <a href="https://goo.gl/forms/FyqkTyLZzYm1m5Qi2">member interest form</a>.
+If you are interested in becoming a member, please fill out the Member Interest Form that will be posted near the end of the quarter.

 Taken from our
 <a href="#constitution" onclick="goToConstitution()">Constitution</a>